-Kari Garcia -Assistant Director of Admissions, Communications and Publications Coordinator
+Kari Garcia -Associate Director of Admissions, Communications and Publications Coordinator

 Hometown: I grew up in Rapid River, Mich., 60 miles south of NMU.
 So I am a Yooper at heart.